samverstraete/POP3-to-Gmail/README.md

 - `check_interval_minutes` — how often to poll accounts (default: 5).
 - `status_port` — optional port for the built-in status page; if not set the app will attempt to use the OAuth redirect port from the credentials so OAuth and status share the same listener.
 - `stats_file` — path where persistent stats are stored (defaults to `./data/stats.json`).
 This can be set in `config.yaml` or via the `STATS_FILE` environment variable.
-- `redirect_helper` — optional URL of an external redirect helper used when the status page is exposed on a non-local host.
-When the status page is accessed remotely the app will base64-encode the desired local callback and append it as `lnk=` to this helper URL.
-You can also set `REDIRECT_HELPER_URL` environment variable as an alternative.
 - `accounts` — array of POP3 account blocks; each account should include `name`, `server`, `port`, `username`, `password`, and optional flags like `tls`, `ssl`, `label`.

 Example `config.yaml` (minimal)